thomaspernet/Tensorflow/README.md

 It includes contents on data preprocessing:

 - How to you nteract to visualize data quickly
--How to use Dive and Overview to get a deep insight from the data
+- How to use Dive and Overview to get a deep insight from the data
 - How to build a data preprocessing pipeline with Scikit learn developer version 0.20

 There is also a part that aims at explains how can you trust the algorithm: